tardate/LittleArduinoProjects/playground/OLED/ArdWinVaders/README.md

 ## Notes

-Since playing around with driving an OLED with an Arduino (see the [SSD1306BareBack](../SSD1306BareBack) project for example), it doesn't take long for the mind to wander into gaming territory...
+Since playing around with driving an OLED with an Arduino (see the [LEAP#087 SSD1306 OLED Bareback SPI](../SSD1306BareBack/) project for example), it doesn't take long for the mind to wander into gaming territory...

 So here's the first version of a retro classic: Space Invaders in full 128x64 mono resolution running on an Arduino Pro Mini at 8MHz!

-For details and discussion of the hardware setup, see the [SSD1306BareBack](../SSD1306BareBack) project.
+For details and discussion of the hardware setup, see the [LEAP#087 SSD1306 OLED Bareback SPI](../SSD1306BareBack/) project.
 This build is mainly about the software.

 The software is organised into a number of classes.
 You can see the code for more details, but here is the overview:

 * ArdWinVaders.ino - main program, also handles all the controls input (fire, movement)
 * game_board.h/cpp - implements the main game controller class, responsible for orchestrating actions and sequencing gameplay
 * buffered_display.h/cpp - implements a logical display interface that GameBoard talks to.
 It maintains the screen buffer and handles movement, collision detection and so on.